munificent/craftinginterpreters/book/classes.md

     <aside name="allocate">

-    C++'s "[placement new][]" is a rare example where the bowels of allocation are laid bare for the programmer to poke and prod.
+    C++'s "[placement new][]" is a rare example where the bowels of allocation are laid bare for the programmer to prod.

     </aside>